 You can.
 It will change the flavour slightly but they will work fine in a pinch.
 A 400ml can (13.5oz) should do the trick.

-- Easy Red Lentil Masala with Spinach
+Red Lentil Dahl with Eggplant

 Ingredients